Are you planning a trip to Greece and wondering what are the best Greek islands for solo travel? You’re not alone!

 I got caught out in Mykonos where all the hostels sold out and I had to end up paying a looot more than if I’d been more organised.
 One of the instances where ‘winging it’ came back and bit me in the bum.

-- The bakeries are your new best friend for when your hostel doesn’t have any cooking facilities – spinach pie for 2 euro, hello!
+- The bakeries are your new best friend for when your hostel doesn’t have any cooking facilities – spinach pie for 2 euros, hello!

 - If you want to save money on accommodation you could try couchsurfing for a few nights.
 I did this while in Mykonos and it was an interesting experience that’s for sure, but a great way to see the island from a local’s point of view.